MaxRees1/tower_game/README.md

 <h1 align="center">Tower Building Game</h1>
 <p align="center"><img src="https://o2qq673j2.qnssl.com/tower-loading.gif"/></p>

-> a tower building game based on ES6 and Canvas (Tower Bloxx Deluxe Skyscraper)
+> A tower building game based on ES6 and Canvas (Tower Bloxx Deluxe Skyscraper).

 ## Demo
 <p align="center"><img src="https://user-images.githubusercontent.com/17680888/47480922-93a20c00-d864-11e8-8f7c-6d1d60184730.gif"/></p>
 <h2 align="center"><a href="https://iamkun.github.io/tower_game">Link to online Demo (Demo Link)</a></h2>
-<h4 align="center">Mobile Devices can scan following QR code:</h4>
+<h4 align="center">Mobile Devices can scan the following QR code:</h4>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/17680888/47480646-abc55b80-d863-11e8-9337-4ea768ebe55d.png" />
 </p>

-## Game Rule
+## Game Rules

-The following are the default game rule:
+The following are the default game rules:

-- In every game player starts with 3 hp.
-Every time a Tower block is dropped player is deduct 1 hp; game ends when hp is depleted.
+- In each game, the player starts with 3 hp.
+Every time a Tower block is dropped, the player is deducted 1 hp.
+The game ends when hp is depleted.

-- Player is rewarded with 25 point for every succesful stacked blocks(Success).
-If a block is stacked pefectly (Perfect) on top of the previous one, then player rewarded with 50 points instead.
-Consecutive Perfects awards additional 25 points.
+- The player is rewarded with 25 points for every succesfully stacked block ('Success').
+If a block is stacked pefectly ('Perfect') on top of the previous one, then the player is rewarded with 50 points instead.
+Consecutive 'Perfects' award an additional 25 points each time.

 **Note: Each Success or Perfect constitutes a floor**

-  For example, the first Perfect awards 50 point.
-The second consecutive Perfect awards 75 points.
+  For example, the first 'Perfect' awards 50 points.
+The second consecutive 'Perfect' awards 75 points.
- The third consecutive Perfect awards 100 points.  etc.
+ The third consecutive Perfect awards 100 points, etc.

 <p align="center">
   <img width="550" src="https://user-images.githubusercontent.com/17680888/47473105-d9021180-d843-11e8-8c19-b6b78d86cbdf.png" />